- Borrowers with fair credit

-LendingPoint specializes in lending to “near prime” borrowers with credit scores in the 600s and will go all the way down to 585.
+LendingPoint specializes in lending to “near prime” borrowers with credit scores in the 600s, with a minimum credit score requirement of 660.
 If your credit score is in this range, LendingPoint’s rates may be very competitive with what other lenders offer.

-But if you have an excellent credit history, you probably won’t be wowed by LendingPoint’s interest rates — other lenders can offer lower rates to well-qualified borrowers.
+But if you have an excellent credit history, you probably won’t be wowed by LendingPoint’s interest rates — other lenders can offer lower rates to borrowers with good to excellent credit.

-If you’re looking to borrow $25,000 or less, LendingPoint could be a good option for you.
-But if you need more than LendingPoint’s loan limit, there are some lenders who offer personal loans up to $100,000.
+If you’re looking to borrow $36,500 or less, LendingPoint could be a good option for you.
+But if you need more than LendingPoint’s loan limit, some lenders offer personal loans up to $100,000.

-Also, keep an eye out for fees like late fees (charged for a late payment) and origination fees.
-Like most lenders, LendingPoint charges an origination fee and other fees of anywhere from 0% to 6% of the loan balance, depending on your credit report and state of residence.
+Also, keep an eye out for fees like fees, like late fees for making a payment late and origination fees for processing the loan.
+Like many lenders, LendingPoint charges an origination fee anywhere from 0% to 10% of the loan balance, depending on your credit report and state of residence.

 If you want to repay your entire loan balance all at once, LendingPoint will let you do that without charging you a prepayment penalty.

 You’ll need to meet four major criteria to qualify for a personal loan with LendingPoint:

 - Credit score: LendingPoint makes loans to borrowers with credit scores as low as 660, which means you could still be approved for a loan even if your credit isn’t in great shape.